That means handling day-to-day money tasks, like:

 Budgeting ―The first step in any financial wellness plan is setting up a budget.
 It is essentially a running account of what you are making, spending, and keeping over time ― and it is essential to good personal finance and wealth building.
 It should encompass not only day-to-day spending, but also account for saving and investing goals.

 Emergency fund ― One of the first, early priorities in the wellness wheel cycle is to establish an emergency fund.
 This is a safety net to help pay the bills in the face of a job loss or an unexpected need, like a sudden repair cost or medical bill.
 Unfortunately, many people let this priority slip.
-Fifty-two percent of families responding to MassMutual’s 2018 State of the American Family survey had less than three months’ worth of readily available savings and 8 percent had nothing at all.
-The general recommendation is that if you are single, married with one income, or a business owner, you should have six months’ worth of expenses saved.
+Nearly one third of employed Americans have less than $1,000 saved for emergency expenses, according to one survey.1 The general recommendation is that if you are single, married with one income, or a business owner, you should have six months’ worth of expenses saved.
 For two income earners with steady incomes and jobs, the recommendation is to have three months’ worth saved.

 Debt ― Paying off a student loan or wrestling with a credit card balance is a fact of life for many people.
 And sometimes debt is necessary to achieve certain goals in life, like purchasing a home.
 But without acknowledging and having a plan to deal with debt’s impact on your financial circumstances, it can spiral out of control.
 That’s why a debt management plan should be part of your financial wellness wheel.